 Do a debt audit.
 Your credit score while working will usually be much better than if you lose your job, as the loss of income means lenders will be less keen to give you credit.

 Therefore if your existing debts aren't at cheap rates, it's best to apply sooner to try to cut their costs.
 See the Best Balance Transfers, Best Bank Account, Cheap Loans and Mortgage Finding guides for more info.

 Pay off debts.
 If you've any spare savings, use them to clear outstanding credit cards or loans.
 Having debts hanging over you during redundancy is a nightmare.
 The cost of most debts vastly exceeds the interest earned on savings.

 Yet it's important you keep access to emergency funds if you need them.
 If you decide to repay debts, but it takes longer than planned to find a new job, you may need money later on for day-to-day living.

-More info in the Should I Repay My Debts? guide.
+More info in Should I Repay My Debts?

 Check out mortgage help schemes.
 If you have a mortgage, work out what level of protection you have if you were to lose your job.
 Both private, work-based and government schemes may help.
 See the Mortgage Arrears guide for more info.